lucaswoj/babel/README.markdown

 		header.eco
 		footer.ejs

-you could load and convert each template to a `render(values)` function in one step with
+you can load all templates in one step with

 	Babel.dir(dir, Babel.template, function(err, templates) {
 		// ...
 	});

-`templates` will look like
+`templates` will equal

 	{
 		body: function(values) { ... },